chx/wbm3cm/README.txt

-wbm2cm exists and some of the ideas I borrowed from there but this module takes such a different approach to the relevant changes to the entities that I decided to name it wbm3cm.
+wbm2cm exists and I took the config rebuild and the overall steps necessary from there.
+But the implementation of how entities are handled are completely different and so I decided to make this a separate module.

 We use the migrate API to